PrajwalVandana/maestro-cli/readme.md

 `maestro play` is very versatile, allowing you to shuffle your playlist, reverse your playlist (most recently added first), play only a single song, or play only songs with certain tags.

-Every song is given an ID—so if you want to remove the song `examplesong`, you would run
+Every song is given a positive integer ID (this does *not* necessarily equal its position in your playlist)—so if you want to remove the song `examplesong`, you would run
 ```
 maestro search examplesong
 ```